 Gemini South is entering an exciting period with new forefront capabilities being implemented.
 New instrumentation that has recently come online at Gemini South includes a near-IR multi-object spectrograph (FLAMINGOS-2), a facility laser system for multi-conjugate adaptive optics and its associated IR imager (GeMS/GSAOI), and the Gemini Planet Imager (GPI).
 Gemini is particularly interested in applicants whose research is linked to one or more of these capabilities.
 Candidates will further be encouraged to help shape Gemini South in the era of the Large Synoptic Survey Telescope.

-The initial appointment is a three-year renewable term, with application for tenure generally expected during the second three-year term.
+The initial appointment is a three-year renewable term, with application for tenure generally expected during the second three-year term, or earlier, depending on seniority.
 The position is based in La Serena, Chile, a popular beach town with a mild climate, modern amenities, and a substantial international astronomical community supporting four nearby observatories.